 The brain is comprised of the cerebrum, cerebellum, and brainstem.
 The cerebrum is the most prominent region of the brain.
 It is divided into left and right hemispheres.
-The hemispheres have many of the same functions, for example, each perceives touch on one side of the body, but some functions demonstrate laterality, meaning they are primarily controlled on one side of the brain.
+The hemispheres have many of the same functions, for example, each perceives touch on one side of the body, but some functions, like language, demonstrate laterality, meaning they are primarily controlled on one side of the brain.
 The cerebral hemispheres in humans have many folds to increase the surface area of the brain.
 The ridges are called gyri and the grooves are called sulci.
 Large sulci are often called fissures.

 The cerebral hemispheres of the brain are divided into four lobes.
 The frontal lobes are the most rostral, located in the front of the brain and are responsible for higher level executive functions, like attention, critical thinking, and impulse control.
 They are the last brain region to fully develop, not completing development until individuals reach their 20s.
 The frontal lobes are also the location of the primary motor cortex, the region of the brain responsible for planning and executing movement.
 The primary motor cortex is located in the precentral gyrus.